MerlinMason/The-Film-House/README.md

 DONE - Overall, most of the screen elements could be a little smaller.
 As per the mockups, please take a look at the subtleties.

 WAITING - Question: We may have only 6 pieces to upload at this stage.
 Can we have the capacity to activate and deactivate the top icons in even numbers (so that it’s balanced?)

+#Further Amends (11th Dec)

+- DONE - Change ' about ' credits ' links ' to buttons as mentioned above and shown in the attached.
+- DONE - Make the bottom gradient smoother.
+- Library page change as mentioned above.
+- We have decided to make the project rectangles to be made smaller and a tighter gap between them.
+With magnifying function when you hover over them.
+Its ok if it does not support screens below 900px.
+- DONE - The play button needs to go on top of the gradient.
+So it is active at all times.
+- The project title bar and the film description stuff should animate as soon as you reach close to the play button, instead of having to go the project title bar.
+So essentially both areas would function.
+- DONE - Could you add a bit more space between the 'about' 'contact' 'follow' 'library' bar please, and make the font smaller just a tad.
+- DONE - Could you add the 'Master craftsman' text just so we get an idea of the size it displays at.

+MOBILE PAGE

+- DONE - For the mobile page , the close button is meant to be an 'X'.
+- DONE - We need our logo to still be there on all the information pages (Black bg pages)
+- DONE - All the info on the Black Bg pages need to be center aligned.